Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 Jiigatake Ski Resort

-There are 4 lifts.
-The slope has an elevation difference of 260m and an average slope of 13 degrees, making it a moderately gentle slope overall.
-As a result, the ski resort has an idyllic atmosphere, making it perfect for families with children and first-time skiers and snowboarders.
-For the 23-24 season, a park centered around the jib was installed in the base area (24-25 season is undecided). https://jiigatake.com/
+This local ski resort is located on the left hand side on the way to Kashimayari.
+There are four lifts.
+The slopes have an elevation difference of 260m and an average gradient of 13 degrees, making them generally medium to gentle slopes.
+As a result, the ski resort is enveloped in a peaceful atmosphere, making it the perfect place for families with children and those trying skiing or snowboarding for the first time.
+For the 2023-2024 season, a park centered around jibs has been set up in the base area (the 2024-2025 season is yet to be decided).

 Kashimayari Ski Resort Family Park

-Long skiing distance and beautiful scenery
+Long runs and beautiful scenery

 White Resort Hakuba Sanosaka

-Attractive view of skiing towards the lake
+The spectacular view of the lake is a highlight

 https://sanosaka.jp/